 The CONC handbook requires credit brokers to disclose the existence and nature of any financial arrangements that they have with their lender(s).

 This means that any financial promotions that you provide to customers should include a disclosure which explains:

-- the extent of your powers and in particular whether you work exclusively with one or more lenders or work independently. - the existence and nature of any financial arrangements that you have with a lender.
+- the extent of your powers and in particular whether you work exclusively with one or more lenders or work independently. - the existence and nature of any financial arrangements that you have with a lender. - Please ensure commission disclosure is correct for your business arrangements. - An example of commission disclosure is: 'We will receive commission or other benefits for introducing you to xxxx.
+This may be a flat fee or percentage of the amount you borrow.'

-These disclosures can be in general terms but must be presented with enough prominence to ensure the average customer's attention would be drawn to it.
-For example, this means:

-- Presenting the disclosure in the main body of the FP (including the disclosure in the small print would not meet the prominence requirements). - The disclosure should also be presented before any click through/call to action, to ensure the customer cannot bypass this information. - The disclosure should also be presented on all banner, social, radio & TV ads.
+- These disclosures can be in general terms but must be presented with enough prominence to ensure the average customer's attention would be drawn to it.
+For example, this means: - Presenting the disclosure in the main body of the FP (including the disclosure in the small print would not meet the prominence requirements). - The disclosure should also be presented before any click through/call to action, to ensure the customer cannot bypass this information. - The disclosure should also be presented on all banner, social, radio & TV ads.